-Normal pressures of life take up enough time
+Normal pressures of life take up enough time, things like:

 - (Maybe) your religion

-Repeating the first date scenario over and over also takes a toll on your finances.
+Repeating the first date scenario over and over can take a toll on your finances.

 You may be “ready to mingle” but often times it can cost a pretty penny to do so.